bdobyns/silver-funicular/rescue-mission/How-To-Centos4-Docker-Base-Image.md

      but that does not allow us to fixup the repo
 2. In the Dockerfile, we follow [2k0ri's recipe](https://hub.docker.com/r/2k0ri/centos4-64-vault/~/dockerfile/) for pointing the yum repos properly to the vault, which you will need to do to use yum to install anything at all.
    Because we are trying to make a specific version of the image (4.4 or 4.6) we need to edit the 4.9 in the recipe for the version we intend.
+3. Also, following the suggestion in "Using Docker, Adrian Mouat, page 309, we install gosu as an alternative to su and sudo.
 3. The example below is for Centos 4.6

 ```